 Hop over to Jeremiah’s for a delicious twist on your classic understanding of ice cream.
 They're known for Gelati, a combination of flavored ice and soft-serve ice cream.
 Surprisingly, this makes for a delicious treat that's refreshing especially for the heat we endure in Tampa.
 They have an endless amount of flavors to choose from, ranging from mint chocolate chip to passion fruit.
 The soft serve itself is perfectly rich and creamy, while the ice bursts with flavor.
 Even if you just want soft serve or shaved ice, they offer that too.
 Take a trip down South Tampa if you are looking for a cool, refreshing break from a long day in the sun.

 Jump into the Year 2050 with this futuristic experience of concocting your own ice cream combination made right in front of you in the middle of Ybor City.
 It starts as a milk base of your chosen flavor, then they add whatever toppings you choose.
 The mixture is then poured over a cold plate, freezing the milk into a flat sheet that is then rolled up to be placed in a cup.
 It's a unique way to eat ice cream that makes you feel as if you’ve jumped into the future.
-The product is especially photogenic, so get your phone ready because as everyone knows “phones eats first”.
+It's rolled ice cream in Tampa at its best!
+The product is especially photogenic, so get your phone ready because as everyone knows “phones eat first”.

 No matter where I buy my ice cream from, I always have one guarantee: cookie dough flavored ice cream is never bad.
 I've never considered just how good cookie dough ice cream could be until I ventured into Dough Nation.
 Dough Nation is Downtown Tampa’s effort to take advantage of the gourmet cookie dough trend, and it does not disappoint.
 They have a variety of flavors including your classic chocolate chip, s’more, and peanut butter fluff, as well as multiple ice cream flavors such as raspberry truffle, espresso chip, and of course, chocolate and vanilla.